 We actively promote and support independent surf filmmakers from Australia and around the world whose films engage, inspire and connect surfers.

 The Bells Beach Surf Film Festival is the longest running international surf film festival in Australia.
-Now in its 10th year the festival has screened over 100 surf films and documentaries including 25 Australian premieres.
-Previous film makers to present at the festival include Simon Lamb (SERENDIPITY), Justin Krumb (MINDS IN THE WATER) and Adam Blaiklock (CAUGHT INSIDE), Nathan Oldfield's CHURCH OF THE OPEN SKY and many more.
+Now in its 14th year the festival has screened over 130 surf films and documentaries including 25 Australian premieres.
+Previous film makers to present at the festival include; Justin Krumb (MINDS IN THE WATER) and Adam Blaiklock (CAUGHT INSIDE), Nathan Oldfield's CHURCH OF THE OPEN SKY, John Teague BELLY OF THE BEAST and Spencer Frost THE CORNERS OF THE EARTH - KAMCHATKA.

 In 2015 the festival presented a special retrospective on Jack McCoy over two nights with the master filmmaker himself in attendance screening BLUE HORIZON.
 In 2019 we were stoked to have Dick Hoole screen his favourite surf films at a special one night retrospective.